Hodge numbers of a Fano eightfold of K3 type: Hodge numbers

 In this section we compute the Hodge numbers of the Fano eightfold as announced in the introduction.
 We prove that the semistable degeneration construdcted in the previous section has no modnodromy hence the motivic nearby cycle computes the Hodge-Deligne polynomial of the smooth fibre.

-We start by computing the class of $\Sigma$, defined in~\eqref{eq_diag_fixedloc}, and of a fibration of smooth quadric 4folds (resp.
+We start by computing the class of $\Sigma$, defined in~\eqref{eq_diag_fixedloc}, and the class of a fibration in smooth quadric 4folds (resp.
 3folds) over a cubic 4fold $Y$ denoted by $Q_4/Y$ (resp. $Q_3/Y$) in the Grothendieck ring of varieties. \begin{lem} In the Grothendieck ring of varieties we have

 \end{lem} \begin{proof} By definition $\Sigma$ is the Mukai flop of $\bl_S\PP^8$ where the base of the bundles is $S^{[2]}$ and the bundles are of rank $2$ and $3$ respectively.
 Hence

 gives the first equality.
 Moreover we have